bryancwilson/Music-AI-Research/README.md

 # Music-AI-Research

-This github repository serves as my portfolio of my independent undergraduate research from May 2021 to August 2022.
-I want to give a huge thank you to the to the professors and graduate students at NC State University for their mentorship and guidance.
-I have listed them below...
+This github repository serves as a portfolio of my independent undergraduate research from May 2021 to August 2022 conducted at Nc State University.
+I first want to give a huge thank you to the professors and graduate students at NC State University for their mentorship, guidance, and support.
+I have listed their names below...

 #### May 2021 - August 2021
 - **Dr. John-Paul Ore** (Professor in the Dept. of Computer Science at NC State University)